Kuşadası International Golf Club

 Not our cup of Çay perhaps

 Overall, I guess I can safely say that it was not our type of golf.
 Perhaps I take after my father because I am not really a fan of hilly golf.
-Some nice change in elevation on a course is great, but when every hole is either straight uphill or downhill, and especially when a course is not walkable, I should know better and just say “thanks, but no thanks”.
+Some nice change in elevation on a golf course is great.
+However, when every hole is either straight uphill or downhill, and especially when a course is not walkable, I should know better and just say “thanks, but no thanks”.

 While I’m at it, I guess I have one more gripe.
 When we finished our round and came back into the pro shop, nobody said anything to us.
 Especially at a resort course, I would expect at least a greeting or an acknowledgment that we were there.
 But it almost seemed like the staff was hiding from us.
 In all fairness, it was 4:30 or so, and there were no other players, so I’m sure there were ready to close for the day.